Nehal-Khan-29/Nehal-Khan-29/README.md

 ## ABOUT ME :
 Hello!, My name is `Nehal Khan` and I also go by `NK_SHOWDOWN`.

-I'm a passionate code enthusiast with a keen interest in `open-source development` and strongly committed to `full-stack programming`.
+I'm a passionate code enthusiast interested in `open-source development` and strongly committed to `full-stack programming`.
 Currently serving as a mentor at Amrita Cognizance Club, I'm always excited to explore new technologies and collaborate on projects that make a positive impact.

 I rest only when my code works <hr>
 ## LETS CONNECT! :